-Whether you’re tired of the beaches in Melbourne, and searching for the best weekend getaways in Victoria, when on a road trip, or searching for romantic getaways in Victoria, here are 8 top alternative weekend getaways to consider when weighing up your options.
+Whether you’re tired of the beaches in Melbourne and searching for the best weekend getaways in Victoria, or for romantic getaways in Victoria, here are 8 top alternative weekend getaways to consider when weighing up your options.

-A list to be used as a go to guide, when looking for holiday destinations in Victoria, which aren’t booked out, yet are as gorgeous and relaxing, destined to provide a relaxing weekend getaway whenever needed, even if sometimes at short notice.
+A list to be used as a go to guide, when looking for Weekend Getaways In Victoria, which aren’t booked out, yet are as gorgeous and relaxing, destined to provide a relaxing weekend getaway whenever needed, even if sometimes at short notice.

 Or are you trying to decide to brave the crowds at some of the best beaches in Melbourne?

 If that’s not your style, here are some alternate getaways, and best beaches in Victoria, for your next weekend escape.